 If there are cracks in the round you can bridge them with a bowtie.
 This can be done using commercially made templates or by freehand cutting the bowtie.

-Metal bowties, like this copper one, are a beautiful addition.
+Metal bowties, like this copper one, are a lovely addition and bring extra character to the finished project.

 It can be very interesting to count the growth rings on log cookies to see how old the tree was, and what significant points in history the tree lived through.